Canadiens G Carey Price still experiencing knee pain - NewsBreak

 Anderson's late goal lifts Canadiens to 3-2 win over Sabres

-Josh Anderson scored with just under four minutes remaining, leading the Montreal Canadiens to a 3-2 win over the Buffalo Sabres on Thursday night.
+BUFFALO, N.Y.
+(AP) — Josh Anderson scored with just under four minutes remaining, leading the Montreal Canadiens to a 3-2 win over the Buffalo Sabres on Thursday night.
 Brendan Gallagher and Kaiden Guhle also scored for the Canadiens.
 Sam Montembeault made 43 saves.
-“I’m happy with the result,” Montreal coach Martin St. Louis said....

 Marchand has 2 goals and an assist in return, Bruins roll

-Brad Marchand had two goals and an assist in his season debut and the Boston Bruins extended their winning streak to four games, beating the Detroit Red Wings 5-1 on Thursday night.
-Jeremy Swayman made 27 saves, David Pastrnak had a goal and two assists and Charlie Coyle and Craig...
+BOSTON (AP) — Brad Marchand had two goals and an assist in his season debut and the Boston Bruins extended their winning streak to four games, beating the Detroit Red Wings 5-1 on Thursday night.
+Jeremy Swayman made 27 saves, David Pastrnak had a goal and two assists and...

 Comments / 0